feynon/carlosbecker.com/content/post/2015-07-05-avoid-static-imports.md

 ---

 There are a lot of Java API's and Frameworks which rely in `static` methods and the sort.
-Arguably, this is a bad OOP practice, but lets not enter in this particular subject just yet.
+Arguably, this is a bad OOP practice, but lets not enter this particular subject just yet.

 For example, it is pretty common to write unit tests like this: